CharaChorder/docs/docs/CharaChorder_Lite.rst

 At this point, your device will automatically reboot.
 Congratulations!
 You have successfully updated your device.
-You can check your device’s firmware version by following the steps :ref:`here<CharaChorder_Lite:Checking your Device’s Firmware>`.
+You can check your device’s firmware version by following the steps :ref:`here<CharaChorder_Lite:Checking The Firmware>`.

 Understanding the Settings
 --------------------------